mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 - Bastion hosts must be kept updated, and security hardened and audited regularly
 - Multifactor authentication, ID federation, and/or IP blocks.

-### NAT, Network address translation
+### Network address translation, NAT

-NAT (network address translation) is a process where the source or destination attributes of an IP packet are changed.
+You can use a NAT device to enable instances in a private subnet to connect to the internet (for example, for software updates) or other AWS services, but prevent the internet from initiating connections with the instances.

+Redirect process:

+1. When traffic goes to the internet, the source IPv4 address is replaced with the NAT device’s address
+2. when the response traffic goes to those instances, the NAT device translates the address back to those instances’ private IPv4 addresses.

+Two types of NAT devices:

-- NAT instance: It's a customer-managed instances.
+1. NAT instance: It's a customer-managed instances.
-- NAT getway: an AWS-managed service.
+2. **NAT getway (recommend)**: an AWS-managed service, better availability and bandwidth

+Static VS dynamic NAT

 - Static NAT: A private IP is mapped to a public IP (what IGWs do). the process of 1:1 translation where an internet gateway converts a private address to a public IP address.
 - Dynamic NAT: A range of private addresses are mapped onto one or more public (used by your home router and NAT gateways).
 Dynamic NAT is a variation that allows many private IP addresses to get outgoing internet access using a smaller number of public IPs (generally one).
 Dynamic NAT is provided within AWS using a NAT gateway that allows private subnets in an AWS VPC to access the internet.

 ### Security Group

-It's avirtual stateful firewall that controls inbound and outbound traffic to Amazon EC2 instances.
+It's a virtual stateful firewall that controls inbound and outbound traffic to Amazon EC2 instances.
 You can specify allow rules, but not deny rules.
 This is an important difference between security groups and ACLs.

 Default security group: